ZandBraxton/100-days-of-code/log.md

 **Thoughts:** Still running through fundamentals on TOP, did various JS exercises such as temp conversion, sumall, removeFromArray, repeatString, leapYear, and a couple more.
 Not too challenging, the syntax is starting to really stick

 ### Day 26: July 11, 2021

 **Today's Progress**: Learned about DOM and became more familar with it

 **Thoughts:** Learned a bit on the JS syntax.
 Next projects focus on recreating a drum-kit and also adding a UI to my rock, paper, scissors game

+### Day 27: July 12, 2021

+**Today's Progress**: Worked on and finished the drum kit

+**Thoughts:** I feel like I had the right ideas, but was unable to complete the project on my own due to lack of syntax and general knowledge of DOM.
+In particlar, query selectors and keycodes were confusing before watching the tutorial.